 acetaminophen (such as Tylenol) or

-can help relieve pain.
+nonsteroidal anti-inflammatory drugs, such as ibuprofen or naproxen.
 Your doctor can prescribe stronger medicines if

-has resulted in other conditions, such as osteoarthritis, a herniated disc, or
+If you develop health problems such as osteoarthritis, a herniated disc, or

 the damaged disc.
 In some cases, the bone is then permanently joined (fused) to